vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 In both cases, you have to make sure to include the `id` in all queries and mutations whose results should be normalized.
 To read more about GraphQL queries in Apollo Client, refer to the [Learn Apollo](https://ww.learnapollo.com/tutorial-react/react-02/).
 There's also an [excursion on the Apollo Store](https://www.learnapollo.com/excursions/excursion-02).

-## Relay vs Apollo - Creating, updating and deleting data with mutations
+## Creating, updating and deleting data with mutations

 Sending mutations is a core feature of any GraphQL client allowing you to create, modify or delete data in a GraphQL backend.